 I invite my children to handle delicate things, work on a hot stove, and use adult tools (all with supervision of course) because involving kids helps them build skills and understand safety.

 I include my kids in my daily life and expect them to share family responsibilities.

 I don’t require my children to clean alone.
 This may seem an odd point, but I struggled so much as a child when my parents told me to clean my room because I didn’t have the executive functioning skills to figure it out.
 So, with my kids, I’m present to help them when they need guidance well before they become frustrated.

 I acknowledge that the things they believe are important are as critical as the things that are important to me.
-If my son accidentally breaks a toy, I know his strong feelings about it are equivalent to how I’d feel wrecking my car.
+If my child accidentally breaks a toy, I know their strong feelings about it are equivalent to how I’d feel wrecking my car.
 It’s a big deal.

 I don’t manipulate (“I’ll cry if you don’t give me a hug!”), threaten (“If you don’t stop right now, it’s time out for you!”), or coerce (“Be a good girl and pick up your toys.”)

 I encourage my children to say no to me and to negotiate.

 I don’t want obedient children.
 I want wise and cooperative children who are self-motivated.

 I don’t bribe or use rewards of any kind.

 I respect my kids’ property, space, and privacy.